November 2024 office market report

 CommercialEdge collects listing rate and occupancy data using proprietary methods.

 Listing Rates — Listing Rates are full-service rates or “full-service equivalent” for spaces that were available as of the report period.
 CommercialEdge uses aggregated and anonymized expense data to create full-service equivalent rates from triple-net and modified gross listings.
 Expense data is available to CommercialEdge subscribers.
-National average listing rate is for the top 50 markets covered by CommercialEdge.
+National listing rate is an average of all markets.
+Prior to July 2024, this report used the top 50 markets for a national average.

 Vacancy — The total square feet vacant in a market, including subleases, divided by the total square feet of office space in that market.
 Owner-occupied buildings are not included in vacancy calculations.